alphacep/vosk-server/webrtc/README.md

 ### python environment
 The sample can work in python 3.8
-$ pip install numpy aiortc aiohttp aiorpc vosk
+$ pip install aiortc aiohttp aiorpc vosk
 If your system install aiortc failed, please install gcc in your environment and use pip to install aiortc again.

 ### Execution in local